LdDl/cnns/README.md

 - Padding for Conv layer;
 - Dropout layer;
 - ~~Integrate inertia momentum into backpropagation functions for FC layer;~~
-- Integrate inertia momentum into backpropagation functions for Conv layer;
+- ~~Integrate inertia momentum into backpropagation functions for Conv layer;~~
-- Explain examples with usage of [GoCV](https://github.com/hybridgroup/gocv/#gocv) package.
+- Explain examples with usage of [GoCV](https://github.com/hybridgroup/gocv/#gocv) package;
+- Clear code from some debugging stuff;
+- Write tests (as addition to Excel files).

 ## Support